Plan a trip · Itinerary

-Florence and Venice in 5 Days 2026: Art and Water
+Florence and Venice Itinerary 5 Days

 Florence and Venice are a beautiful five-day pairing, the cradle of the Renaissance and the dreamlike floating city, linked by a fast train of about two hours.
 The honest split is three days for Florence and two for Venice.
 Resist the urge to also cram Rome into five days; two cities done well beat three rushed.
 Book the headline sights, base centrally, and let the train carry you from frescoes to canals.